Rajcr2/AI-Financial-Research-Assistant/README.md

-# Prophet based Stock Forecasting.
+# AI based Financial Research Assistant.

 ## Introduction

+This is the Next Version of my Prophet based Stock Forecasting (https://github.com/Rajcr2/Prophet-Forecasting) Project.
-In this project, I have developed a scalable time-series forecasting pipeline using Prophet, designed to predict the future stock price of a given company or entity specifically focusing on its performance one year ahead.
-The pipeline integrates critical features such as seasonality, holiday effects, and trend analysis to provide accurate and actionable forecasts.
+So, In this project, I have developed a scalable AI based time-series forecasting pipeline using Prophet and BERT, designed to predict the future stock price and also Market based Sentiment  of a given company or entity specifically focusing on its performance one year ahead.
+The pipeline integrates critical features such as trend analysis to provide accurate and actionable forecasts and Insights.

 ## Objectives

-The primary goal of this project is to create a time-series forecasting system that can:
+The primary goal of this project is to create a AI based time-series forecasting system that can:
    1. Analyze historical data to predict future trends.
-   2. Enable easy parameter tuning to improve model performance.
-   3. Provide seamless tracking, logging, and deployment of forecasting models using MLflow.
+   2. Based on that data to generate Market Sentiment that will provide investor a future insight.

 ### Prerequisites
 To run this project, you need to install the following libraries:
 ### Required Libraries

 - **Python 3.12+**
-- **Pandas**: This library performs data manipulation and analysis also provides powerful data structures like dataframes.
+- **Yahoo Finance**: This library performs data manipulation and analysis also provides powerful data structures like dataframes.
 - **Prophet**: A forecasting tool for time-series data, designed to handle trends, seasonality and holidat effects.
 - **Streamlit**: Streamlit is a framework that builds interactive, data-driven web applications directly in python.
-- **MLFlow**: An Open-source platform for tracking, managing and deploying machine learning workflows.
+- **PyTorch**: An Open-source platform for tracking, managing and deploying machine learning workflows.

-Other Utility Libraries : **Matplotlib**, **io**.
+Other Utility Libraries : **Matplotlib**, **Pandas**, **Talib**.

 ### Installation

    ```
+   pip install yfinance
    pip install pandas
    pip install streamlit
    pip install prophet
+   pip install transformers
-   pip install mlflow
+   pip install torch
    pip install matplotlib
+   pip install ta
    ```

 ### Procedure

-1. Create new directory **'Prophet_Forecasting'**.
+1. Create new directory **'Financial Assistant'**.
 2. Inside that directory/folder create new environment.

    ```
-   python -m venv mlflowpf
+   python -m venv financeassist
    ```

-  Now, activate this **'mlflowpf'** venv.
+  Now, activate this **'financeassist'** venv.

 4. Clone this Repository :